 - .
 To promote enjoyment and enthusiasm for learning through practical activity, exploration and discussion - .
 To develop logical thinking and reasoning skills through encouraging natural curiosity and investigative approaches - .
 To develop a thorough knowledge and understanding of numbers and the number system - .
 To develop the ability to solve problems through decision-making and reasoning in a range of contexts - .
 To develop a practical understanding of the ways in which information is gathered and presented - .
 To explore features of shape and space, and develop measuring skills in a range of real-life contexts - .
 To understand the importance of mathematical skills in everyday life. - .
 To promote confidence and competence so that pupils are 'proud to shine' in their mathematical work

 Organisation of Provision

 Whole school vision

 In our school, we believe that all Maths lessons should be:

 - Engaging

 - Challenging

 - Investigative

 - Enjoyable

-- Be taught in a variety of ways with a variety of resources
+- Be practical and explorative

 Mathematics curriculum planning